Braundo/kubernetes-guide/docs/core-concepts/overview.md

 ---
 icon: material/circle-small
 ---
+We'll dive into many of these topics in greater detail later on, but for now here is a primer on Kubernetes to get you started.

 ## History
 Kubernetes itself was born out of Google's experience running billions of containers at scale and managing them with proprietary systems called Borg and Omega.
 In 2014 Google donated Kubernetes as an open-source project to the Cloud Native Computing Foundation (CNCF).